 The Scythian penchant for inhaling marijuana smoke is something we still enjoy millennia later.
 What’s interesting is that they set up what we would call ‘saunas’ for the specific purpose of inhaling the smoke.
 The burning hemp seeds were covered by a small tent under which they placed their head.
 Herodotus believed the Scythians used the vapor baths for washing, but was more likely to be a religious ritual.

 It is easy to dismiss this incident as a form of very special ritual and not something that defined the Scythians.
 However, the discovery of a Scythian shaman’s body in a frozen, undisturbed grave in the Altai Mountains in 1993 has changed that mindset a little.
 The shaman’s corpse was found with hashish and several other hemp products!
-Known as the ‘Siberian Ice Maiden’, MRI scans found that she had breast cancer, and was probably using cannabis to manage the pain!
+Known as the ‘Siberian Ice Maiden’, MRI scans found that she had breast cancer, and may have been using cannabis to manage the pain!

 Not every ancient writer approved of cannabis use.
 Hesychius of Alexandria opined that the Scythian incense known as hemp had “the power of stealing the youthful vigor of all who stand near.”
 I guess there has been Jeff Sessions-type people around since the dawn of time.